ArduPilot/ardupilot_wiki/common/source/docs/common-aerotenna-usd1.rst

 .. note::

-   If there are more than one rangefinder in the system you will need to determine the Sensor ID for the USD1.
-Look in CAN inspector for message "uavcan_equiment_range_sensor_Measurement" for its sensor_id.
+   If there is more than one rangefinder in the system you will need to determine the Sensor ID for the USD1.
+Look in CAN inspector for a message "uavcan_equiment_range_sensor_Measurement" for its sensor_id.